Look up the best paying jobs in information technology and you’ll get a variety of answers.

 One of our students in our IT-Ready Technical Support program, Alexandrea Alvarado, was on her way to being a graphic designer but started to understand along the way that she didn’t like the illustration that much.
 Graphic design jobs seemed few and far between in her area of the U.S.

 During her graphic design program at a local college, she realized it wasn’t the drawing she liked so much, but the computers.
-Alvarado started looking for training programs and found our program, where she got a chance to earn her CompTIA A+ certification and get her first job into the IT industry.
+Alvarado started looking for training programs and found our program, where she got a chance to earn her CompTIA A+ certification and get her first job in the IT industry.

 “I didn’t know how to start or where to start in technology and this program really helped me find the pathway to get to where I wanted to be from where I was before and I’m really grateful for that,” Alvarado said.